pengwingokla/CC_Assignment2/README.md

 <br> On worker node: `$SPARK_HOME/sbin/start-slave.sh spark://<master_node_private_ip>:7077`

 ## Use Docker in a Spark Cluster
+### Set up Docker

+<br> 0.
+Transfer Files to the Instance: Use `scp` to transfer all necessary files (e.g., Dockerfile, app.py, requirements.txt, TrainingDataset.csv) to the EC2 instance.

 <br> 1.
 Build and Tag Your Docker Image Locally
 <br> `docker build -t wine-quality-app .`